 During the next couple of days I would swing from slight anxiety to prayerfulness.
 Whenever I got anxious I prayed some of the prayers listed above.
 I knew that whatever happened, God had used the lesion to soften my heart and to bring Christ into really sharp focus, and so I was very thankful.
 There was more tenderness in our family, more concern for those who don’t know Christ and my conscience was softer.
 Above all, I found my dependence on Christ, my rock, my fortress and my deliverer, increased and I knew he died for my sin to make me right with God.

 Paul describes the Christian life as a marathon of endurance.
-I found that though I could survive at that level of spiritual sensitivity for long, I was left to wonder if I had really just been plodding along.
+I found that though I could not survive at that level of spiritual sensitivity for long, I was left to wonder if I had really just been plodding along.